alexjlockwood/AndroidDesignPatterns/_posts/2015-03-09-activity-fragment-postponed-shared-element-transitions-part3b.md

 ### Understanding `postponeEnterTransition()` and `startPostponedEnterTransition()`

-At this point you might be thinking, _"If only there was a way to temporarily pause the transition until we know for sure that the shared elements have been properly measured and laid out."_ Well, you're in luck, because the Activity Transitions API<sup><a href="#footnote?" id="ref?">?</a></sup> gives us a way to do just that!
+At this point you might be thinking, _"If only there was a way to temporarily pause the transition until we know for sure that the shared elements have been properly measured and laid out."_ Well, you're in luck, because the Activity Transitions API<sup><a href="#footnote2" id="ref2">2</a></sup> gives us a way to do just that!

 To temporarily pause the shared element transition from beginning, call [`postponeEnterTransition()`][postponeEnterTransition] in your activity's `onCreate()` method.
 Later, when you know for certain that all of your shared elements have been properly positioned and sized, call [`startPostponedEnterTransition()`][startPostponedEnterTransition] to let the framework know that it should resume the transition.
 A common pattern you'll find useful is to start the postponed transition in an [`OnPreDrawListener`][OnPreDrawListener], which is guaranteed to be called after your shared element has finished its measurement and layout phases: